Are you ready to see how to write video titles that get views using YouTube keyword research to help discover the best titles for your videos?

 The power of doing Youtube keyword research is the difference between getting maybe a few hundred and getting thousands of views on a video and this is best done before you even start doing the video.

 What I’ll do is show you in real-time how I go from an idea in my head.
-I want to make a tutorial on canva.com to an actual title that gives me the chance to show up when people are searching.
+I want to make a tutorial on canva.com for an actual title that gives me the chance to show up when people are searching.

-Let’s take look on YouTube.
+Let’s take a look on YouTube.
 I know I want to do a canva.com and if I just search for this, I can see what is up here already.
-There’s something that says “How To Use Canva” and what I need to be specific as possible.
+There’s something that says “How To Use Canva” and what I need to be as specific as possible.

 As this is for YouTube, we’ll do “Canva.com tutorial”.
 That’s good but at the same time though, I don’t want to make a tutorial on “How to do everything in Canva”.
 So, I need something with YouTube.

 So, I’ll put in “YouTube”.
 I’ll write “Canva.com YouTube thumbnail”.
 I can see the videos that popped up with this search result.
 I also want to distinguish my videos as much as possible from others.
-If someone already has a 9-minute video on “How to make a Youtube thumbnail with Canva”, I don’t want to make the exact same video because well they already make it.
+If someone already has a 9-minute video on “How to make a Youtube thumbnail with Canva”, I don’t want to make the exact same video because well they already made it.